Bias Rating: LEFT-CENTER

 Factual Reporting: HIGH

-Founded in 2007, World Politics Review provides news, analysis for an audience with a moderate liberal perspective.
-According to their about page “WPR seeks to strike a balance between the two dominant schools of international relations, realism and liberal internationalism, combining an effort to see the world as it is with a preference for diplomacy and multilateralism in support of a rules- and norms-based global order.”
+Founded in 2007, World Politics Review provides news and analysis for an audience with a moderate liberal perspective.
+According to their about page, “WPR seeks to strike a balance between the two dominant schools of international relations, realism, and liberal internationalism, combining an effort to see the world as it is with a preference for diplomacy and multilateralism in support of a rules- and norms-based global order.”
 The current editor-in-chief is Judah Grunstein.

 Funded by / Ownership

 World Politics Review is owned by Hampton Stevens, who is a former reporter for the State News Service of Washington.
 Revenue is derived through advertising and subscription fees.

 In review, World Politics Review covers news international, national, and political news from a left-leaning perspective.
 For example, The Image of America Yanking Away the Welcome Mat Will Outlast Trump.
 In another story, they support the consensus of science with climate change.
 They also frequently report negatively on former President Trump, such as this Trump Is a Bad Joke That America Has Played on Itself—and the World.
 In general, they report news factually and with a left-leaning bias.

 Overall, we rate World Politics Review Left-Center Biased based on editorial positions that slightly favor the left and High for factual reporting due to proper sourcing and a clean fact check record.
 (8/12/2016) Updated (D. Van Zandt 10/10/2022)

 Last Updated on October 10, 2022 by Media Bias Fact Check